-Honours in Information Technology consists of an additional year of study on top of your existing undergraduate degree in Science or Information Technology.
+Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.
 Honours is a rigorous program of study, half of which is spent on advanced coursework, with the other half dedicated to an individual research project.
+You can start your Honours year in the first or the second semester.

 The coursework will take your understanding of selected areas of computing to a new level, while exposing you to other areas not covered in the pass degree.
 It will also include training in research methods.
 Your project, for which you will receive individual supervision from an experienced researcher, will allow you to demonstrate just what you can accomplish.
 Finally, when you graduate, your honours degree will set you apart from the rest.